ERES-Institute-for-New-Age-Cybernetics/PlayNAC-KERNEL/README.md

 **Version:** v1.7 (Last updated: 2025-06-08)

-The **PlayNAC KERNEL** is the core cybernetic game-theory engine of the ERES Institute’s New Age Cybernetics framework.
-It provides the computational substrate for simulation, decision support, and real-time feedback across integrated systems such as EarnedPath, GERP, BERC, and related modules.
+The **PlayNAC KERNEL** serves as the core cybernetic game-theory engine of the ERES Institute’s New Age Cybernetics framework.
+It models and simulates socio-economic and ecological processes using adaptive, non-punitive remediation principles integrated across multiple modules.

 ---